 Students can begin any General English course on Monday in any week, if the course is available that week.
 The average class size is 8 students.
 The maximum number of students in a class is 14.
 The school is open all year, except for Public Holidays.

-If you would like to start your course at the beginning of a 6 week teaching cycle (after testing), please consult our 2018 test week schedule .
+If you would like to start your course at the beginning of a 6 week teaching cycle (after testing), please consult our 2018 test week schedule and 2019 test week schedule.
 If you have any concerns about the best time to start your course, please email us.

 Before arrival at Rotorua English Language Academy, students will be sent an online assessment test to find their level of English.